wschaef/goes-architecture/architecture.md

 **Key Considerations:**

 * **User provisioning:** Determine how new users will be provisioned in GCP (e.g., automatically upon first login or through a manual process).
-* **Group management:** Decide how on-premise group changes will be reflected in GCP (e.g., real-time synchronization or periodic updates).
+* **Group management:** Decide how on-premises group changes will be reflected in GCP (e.g., real-time synchronization or periodic updates).
 * **Policy inheritance:** Leverage policy inheritance to apply organization-level policies to folders and projects, simplifying management and ensuring consistency.
 * **Access reviews:** Regularly review and audit access rights to ensure least privilege and prevent unauthorized access.